verana-labs/verifiable-trust-vpr-spec/spec.md

-ApplicantAccount --> VPR: start onboarding process with Validator VPR <-- VPR: create applicant Participant entry\n(op_state = PENDING) ApplicantAccount <-- VPR: applicant Participant entry created ApplicantBrowser --> ValidatorVS: connect to validator VS DID found in\napplicant_participant.validator_participant\nby creating a DIDComm connection
+ApplicantAccount --> VPR: start onboarding process with Validator VPR <-- VPR: create applicant Participant entry\n(op_state = PENDING) ApplicantAccount <-- VPR: applicant Participant entry created ApplicantBrowser --> ValidatorVS: connect to validator VS VID found in\napplicant_participant.validator_participant\nby creating a DIDComm connection
 ApplicantBrowser <-- ValidatorVS: DIDComm connection established.
 ApplicantBrowser --> ValidatorVS: I want to proceed with applicant_participant.id=...
 ValidatorVS --> ValidatorVS: load applicant Participant with this id\nand verify validator_participant_id refers to me ApplicantBrowser <-- ValidatorVS: request proof of control\nof applicant_participant.corporation_id account (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proof of operator account ApplicantBrowser <-- ValidatorVS: proof accepted, you are an operator\nof the applicant Participant, I trust you.
-ApplicantBrowser <-- ValidatorVS: which DID do you want to register as an issuer?
+ApplicantBrowser <-- ValidatorVS: which VID do you want to register as an issuer?
-ApplicantBrowser --> ValidatorVS: send DID
+ApplicantBrowser --> ValidatorVS: send VID
-ValidatorVS --> ValidatorVS: resolve DID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the DID to be registered on your `ISSUER` `Participant` entry (blind sign)
+ValidatorVS --> ValidatorVS: resolve VID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the VID to be registered on your `ISSUER` `Participant` entry (blind sign)
-ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of this DID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
+ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of this VID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
 ApplicantBrowser --> ValidatorVS: perform requested tasks...